200 Facts About Nepal and Nepali | Nepalese

 22. Brave Enough to Be A Popular Citizen Throughout the World

 Nepalese people are known as the bravest people in the world.
 Nepalese people have given a lot of signs and done several sorts of things that proved them one of the braves around the globe.

 23. Brides are decorated with everything red and lots of jewelry

 Marriage in Nepalese society may not seem or look like a normal marriage if you are not from the Nepali community and Nepal.
 But these things are normal here.
 Nepalese Brides are well decorated with everything red and lots of jewelry.
 They also spend a lot on furniture and other stuff even if they are not able to afford it.
-Due to these things the marriage is fun, enjoyable and disastrous sometimes It is the really time-consuming a thing to do.
+Due to these things marriage is fun, enjoyable, and disastrous sometimes It is a time-consuming thing to do.
 Also at the same time, it requires a lot of money and people to complete this event.

 24. When You Know That This is Free